 Where to Pregame

-Despite a massive construction project next door, The Bullpen is still the essential spot to gather before, during and after Nationals games.
-If you know what The Bullpen is all about, you’ve yet to get the full Nats experience.
+The Bullpen is still the essential spot to gather before, during and after Nationals games.
+If you don’t know what the Bullpen is all about, you’ve yet to get the full Nats experience.

-If you’re looking for an option besides The Bullpen, Top of the Yard Bar has unmatched views of The Yards, and you can see directly inside of Nats Park.
-Located on the rooftop of the Hampton Inn, the bar is open daily from 4pm-10pm with happy hour ending at 7 pm.
-But you can enjoy a Nats theme menu two hours before the first pitch.
+If you’re looking for an option besides The Bullpen, Top of the Yard Bar has unmatched views of The Yards, and you can see directly inside Nats Park.
+Located on the rooftop of the Hampton Inn, the bar is open daily from 4 p.m.- 10 p.m., and you can enjoy a Nats-themed menu two hours before the first pitch.

-Assuming the weather cooperates, beer gardens are another great go-to on game day.
+Assuming the weather cooperates, beer gardens are another great go-to on a game day.

 #FrayLife Tip: After the game, maneuver around the metro riders and avoid the predictable surge prices for ride shares and unwind at DC’s urban winery.
 You can check out our visit here.

 Where is your favorite place to watch the Nats before, during or after the game?
-Tag us in your Opening Day adventures using #FrayLife.
+Tag us in your Opening Day adventures using #FrayLife #DCFray.